Table of Contents

 How Much Can I Expect To Receive From My Insurance Company?

-The amount you will receive depends on your specific insurance policies, including any add-ons you selected upon enrollment.
+The amount you may receive depends on your specific insurance policies, including any add-ons you selected upon enrollment.
 Generally speaking, insurance companies are only obligated to pay for “like and kind” damage.
-It means that you may expect to receive the same amount as what it would cost to build or renovate similar houses.
+It means that you may seek compensation for the same amount as it will cost to build or renovate similar houses.

 I’m A Renter.
 What Will My Insurance Cover?